popravich/cantal_tools/docs/modules.rst

-If you don't like monkey-patching you can use the following connection class, however you'd need to instantiate :class:`redis.ConnectionPool` by yourself.
+If you don't like monkey-patching you can use the following connection class, however you'd need to instantiate :class:`redis.ConnectionPool` yourself.

 .. class:: CantaledConnection